-Corporate Audit and the CAE maintain their independence from the Front Line Units, Independent Risk Management, and other control functions by reporting directly to the Audit Committee or the Board.
+Corporate Audit and the CAE maintain their independence from the Front Line Units, Global Risk Management and other control functions by reporting directly to the Audit Committee.
 The CAE administratively reports to the CEO.
 Corporate Audit provides independent assessment and validation through testing of key processes and controls across the Corporation.
-Corporate Audit includes Credit Review which periodically tests and examines credit portfolios and processes.
+Corporate Audit includes Credit Review which provides an independent assessment of credit lending decisions and the effectiveness of credit processes across the Corporation's credit platform through examinations and monitoring.

-For additional information on the Corporation's risk management policies, refer to Managing Risk within the MD&A section in the September 30, 2021 Form 10-Q and December 31, 2020 Form 10-K. For additional information on how the risks related to COVID-19 may adversely affect the Corporation's business, results of operations and financial condition, see Executive Summary - Recent Developments - COVID 19 Pandemic in the September 30, 2021 Form 10-Q and Item1A.
-Risk Factors - Coronavirus Disease in the December 31, 2020 Form 10-K.
+For additional information on the Corporation's risk management policies, refer to Managing Risk within the MD&A section in the December 31, 2021 Form 10-K. For additional information on how the risks related to COVID-19 may adversely affect the Corporation's business, results of operations and financial condition, see Item1A.
+Risk Factors - Coronavirus Disease in the December 31, 2021 Form 10-K.

 Credit risk is the risk of loss arising from the inability or failure of a borrower or counterparty to meet its obligations.
-Economic or market disruptions, insufficient credit loss reserves or concentrations of credit risk may result in an increase in the provision for credit losses, which could have an adverse effect on our financial condition and results of operations.
+Economic or market disruptions, insufficient credit loss reserves or concentrations of credit risk may result in an increase in the provision for credit losses.
 A number of our products expose us to credit risk, including loans, letters of credit, derivatives, debt securities, trading account assets and assets held for sale.
-A deterioration in the financial condition of our consumer and commercial borrowers, counterparties or underlying collateral could adversely affect our financial condition and results of operations.
+Deterioration in the financial condition of our consumer and commercial borrowers, counterparties or underlying collateral could adversely affect our financial condition and results of operations.

-Our credit portfolios may be impacted by global and U.S. macroeconomic and market conditions, events and disruptions, including a sustained weakness in global gross domestic product (GDP), consumer spending declines, property value declines or asset price corrections, increasing consumer and corporate leverage, increases in corporate bond spreads, rising or elevated unemployment levels, fluctuations in foreign exchange or interest rates, widespread health emergencies or pandemics, extreme weather events and the impacts of climate change and domestic and global efforts to transition to a low-carbon economy.
-Significant economic or market stresses and disruptions typically have a negative impact on the business environment and financial markets.
-Property value declines or asset price corrections could increase the risk of borrowers or counterparties defaulting or becoming delinquent in their obligations to us, which could increase our credit losses.
+Our credit portfolios may be impacted by global and U.S. macroeconomic and market conditions, events and disruptions, including declines in gross domestic product (GDP), consumer spending, or property values, asset price corrections, increasing consumer and corporate leverage, increases in corporate bond spreads, rising or elevated unemployment levels, rising or elevated inflation, fluctuations in foreign exchange or interest rates, as well as widespread health emergencies or pandemics, extreme weather events and the impacts of climate change and domestic and global efforts to transition to a low-carbon economy.
+Significant economic or market stresses and disruptions typically have a negative impact on the business environment and financial markets, which could impact the underlying credit quality of our borrowers and assets.
+Property value declines or asset price corrections could increase the risk of borrowers or counterparties defaulting or becoming delinquent in their obligations to us, and could decrease the value of the collateral we hold, which could increase credit losses.
+Credit risk could also be magnified by lending to leveraged borrowers or declining asset prices, including property or collateral values, unrelated to macroeconomic stress.
 Simultaneous drawdowns on lines of credit and/or an increase in a borrower's leverage in a weakening economic environment could result in deterioration in our credit portfolio, should borrowers be unable to fulfill competing financial obligations.
-Credit portfolio deterioration could also be magnified by lending to leveraged borrowers, elevated asset prices or declining property or collateral values unrelated to macroeconomic stress.
-Increased delinquency and default rates could adversely affect our consumer credit card, home equity and residential mortgage portfolios through increased charge-offs and provisions for credit losses.
+Increased delinquency and default rates could adversely affect our credit portfolios, including consumer credit card, home equity and residential mortgage portfolios through increased charge-offs and provisions for credit losses.

-For additional information on the assessment of credit risk as it relates to loans and leases, refer to Credit Risk Management within the MD&A section in the September 30, 2021 Form 10-Q and in the December 31, 2020 Form 10-K. For information on climate-related risks, refer to Climate Risk Management within the MD&A section in the December 31, 2020 Form 10-K. For information on how the risks related to COVID-19 may adversely affect the Corporation's business, results of operations and financial condition, see Executive Summary - Recent Developments - COVID 19 Pandemic in the September 30, 2021 Form 10-Q and Item1A.
-Risk Factors - Coronavirus Disease in the December 31, 2020 Form 10-K.
+For additional information on the assessment of credit risk as it relates to loans and leases, refer to Credit Risk Management within the MD&A section in the December 31, 2021 Form 10-K. For information on climate-related risks, refer to Climate Risk Management within the MD&A section in the December 31, 2021 Form 10-K. For information on how the risks related to COVID-19 may adversely affect the Corporation's business, results of operations and financial condition, see Item1A.
+Risk Factors - Coronavirus Disease in the December 31, 2021 Form 10-K.